Discover more from The Wallfish Journal

 Apple juice

-Dowdings (SFM at Boyle Cross, The Shop Next Door)
+Dowdings (SFM Boyle Cross, The Shop Next Door)

 Meat, fish, & eggs